White Labradors have a pale coat that coat is achieved in one of two ways. Either when you have an albino Lab, or one with a very pale yellow coat.

 Albinism is an interesting trait that is found throughout the animal kingdom.
 It is caused by a gene which switches off coloring.

 True albinism in dogs is rare, and it is not a desirable trait as unfortunately it comes with health problems.
-These include risk of cancer and visual defects.

 Fortunately, a white Lab is almost always not actually an albino Lab.